goravel/docs/digging-deeper/helpers.md

 // []int{3, 1, 5, 2, 4}(example)
 ```

-### `collections.Split()`
+### `collect.Split()`

-The `collections.Split()` function splits a collection into the groups of the given length.
+The `collect.Split()` function splits a collection into the groups of the given length.
 If the collection can't be split evenly, the final chunk will contain the remaining items:

 ```go
 import "github.com/goravel/framework/support/collect"